 Following her Rabbinic ordination in 2012, Rabbi Reice served as Associate Rabbi and Jewish Educator at Congregation Beth Torah in Overland Park, KS.
 After years of faithful service as both Rabbi and Educator, she was awarded the title of Reform Jewish Educator (R.J.E.) in the spring of 2015.

 Rabbi Reice came to Austin in January 2016 to serve at Congregation Shir Ami and was formally installed in November 2017.
-She enjoys full Clergy status and legal rights to perform all Life Cycle events and ceremonies, including weddings, funerals, memorial services, Brit Milah (Bris/circumcision), baby namings, B'nai Mitzvah, Bikur Cholim (visiting the ill) in the home or hospital, and pastoral counseling.
-Rabbi Reice also represents Shir Ami as the congregation's Clergy in the Austin Jewish and Interfaith Communities.
+She enjoys full Clergy status and legal rights to perform all Life Cycle events and ceremonies.
+This includes weddings, funerals, memorial services, Brit Milah (Bris/circumcision), baby namings, B’nai Mitzvah, Bikur Cholim (visiting the ill) in the home or hospital, and pastoral counseling.
+Rabbi Reice also represents Shir Ami as the congregation’s Clergy in the Austin Jewish and Interfaith Communities.

 Describing her role as a spiritual leader and guide, Rabbi Reice says, “My rabbinate is that of a teacher, a prayer leader, a storyteller, a counselor, a voice for social justice, a mentor, and a community leader, guided by the values of Torah, avodah, and g’milut chasadim.
 This role does not demand that I occupy the spotlight, but rather requires collaborative work and preparation with members of the congregation, so that people are inspired and ready to lead in moments of community building.